-Fair trade and recycled fabrics are great buzzwords, but the fact is that we simply consume too much.
+Organic or recycled fabrics are great buzzwords, but the fact is that we simply consume too much.

 SUSTAINABILITY LIES IN SIMPLICITY

-THE INDUSTRY MUST REDUCE WASTE
+THE INDUSTRY MUST REDUCE ITS VOLUME

 Scientists estimate that less than 15% of the clothing thrown away each year is recycled or can be recycled.
 Recycling is also viewed as the least effective step when it comes to sustainable practices in clothing production.

 A streamlined wardrobe of high-quality, versatile clothing is one of the easiest ways to shop more sustainably.
 It's about shopping with value instead of volume in mind.

 Senza Tempo is made in the fashion district in a building near the Eastern Building in DTLA.